hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

    cmake --build build-fortran --target fortran-test --parallel

-The test target includes lifecycle checks and full ``argv`` input parsing from ``test_lifecycle.f90``, expected ``HYPREDRV_Check`` failure behavior from ``test_check_failure.f90``, MPI CSR assembly/solve coverage, and the namelist-driven Laplacian cases.
+The target tests lifecycle control and complete ``argv`` input parsing.
+It also tests ``HYPREDRV_Check`` failures, MPI CSR assembly, solves, and namelist-driven Laplacian cases.

 Notes
 -----

-``HYPREDRV_SUCCESS`` is defined separately as a C macro and as a Fortran module parameter because Fortran ``bind(C)`` interfaces cannot import C preprocessor macros.
+The C header defines ``HYPREDRV_SUCCESS`` as a macro.
+The Fortran module defines it separately as a parameter because ``bind(C)`` interfaces cannot import C preprocessor macros.

 The current CI job exercises GNU Fortran on Ubuntu.
-Other compiler families such as Intel, NVHPC, Cray, and macOS Fortran stacks are intended future CI coverage.
+The project plans future CI coverage for Intel, NVHPC, Cray, and macOS Fortran stacks.

 Limitations
 -----------